Formatting Text

 I add a bit extra to cursor_y here to create a little gap between paragraphs.

 Actually, browsers support not only horizontal but also vertical writing systems, like some traditional East Asian writing styles.
-A particular challenge is Mongolian script.
+A particular challenge is Mongolian script, which is written in lines running top to bottom, left to right.
+Many Mongolian government websites use the script.

 We’ll store our cache in a global FONTS dictionary: